Andrew Regan: Co-operative Wholesale Society (CWS)

 In 1997 Regan led an attempt to gain control of the CWS in a £1.2 billion take-over bid which was rejected.
 As part of its bid defence, the CWS carried out an investigation into former dealings between certain CWS executives and Regan.
 In 1995 Regan had authorised the transfer of £2.4 m from F.E.
 Barber which he maintained he provided to an intermediary as a brokerage fee for successfully resolving the deadlock between the CWS and Hobson in negotiations about extending a food supply contract; the Serious Fraud Office (SFO) maintained that the transfer was used by the intermediary to provide a bribe to two senior CWS executives in order to extend the contract.

 Regan's first trial resulted, in 2002, in a hung jury and a retrial was ordered.
 This retrial in 2003, ended when a juror alleged he was approached by an unknown party.
 At the second retrial (also in 2003), Regan was acquitted with the judge noting that he was minded to order the SFO to pay Regan's defence costs.
 In 2005, the Co-operative Group (successor to the CWS) received what it described as a "substantial payment" as part of an out-of-court settlement with Regan and others in a civil case relating to the accusations.

 ASOS plc

 Regan was the original financier behind the online fashion retailer ASOS plc, which is now the UK's largest independent online fashion retailer.
+He invested £2.3 million in seed capital at the company’s inception and was described as the “creative arm” of the business during its formative period.
 As Seen on Screen, as it was then known at listing, was reversed into Brindle Limited, a shell company created by a consortium of fellow Monaco investors that included Nigel Robertson.
 The AIM listing raised only £255,000 (£95,000 after expenses) and had a market capitalisation of £12m when listed on the AIM Market in 2001, growing to £4.36bn in 2017.